braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/phone_number_capture.md

 article_title: SMS and WhatsApp Sign-up Form
 alias: "/phone_number_capture/"
 page_order: 1
-description: "This reference page covers how to create an SMS and WhatsApp sign-up form with the in-app message drag-and-drop editor."
+description: "This page covers how to create an SMS and WhatsApp sign-up form with the in-app message drag-and-drop editor."
 ---

 # SMS and WhatsApp sign-up form